lightningkite/mirror-kotlin/README.md

 The plugin generates Kotlin files describing the classes you specify.

-The runtime can take that reflected data and serialize it JSON for you, and other (very unique) formats are coming soon (within the next week).
+The runtime can take that reflected data and, using it, can serialize things to JSON for you.

+Other formats, such as SQL, are coming soon.

 # Plugin